Building a new school

 Construction site of the School of Pharmacy and Pharmaceutical Sciences.

-The 84,000-square-foot, four-story building will include state-of-the-art research labs; teaching labs; offices for faculty and staff; a lecture hall; and interactive classrooms that can be used for lectures, team-based learning and small-group work.
-There will be compounding, pharmaceutical care and sterile labs, mock community and hospital pharmacies as well as a state-of-the-art simulation lab.
+The 105,000-square-foot, four-story building includes state-of-the-art research labs; teaching labs; offices for faculty and staff; a lecture hall; and interactive classrooms that can be used for lectures, team-based learning and small-group work.
+There are compounding, pharmaceutical care and sterile labs, mock community and hospital pharmacies as well as a state-of-the-art simulation lab.
 Outside will be a medicinal garden.

-Nearly two floors of the building will be dedicated to research with high-tech research tools and equipment as well as high-throughput screening capability and large-data computing.
+Nearly two floors of the building are dedicated to research with high-tech research tools and equipment as well as high-throughput screening capability and large-data computing.

 Artist rendering of the School of Pharmacy and Pharmaceutical Sciences.
-This $60 million facility is expected to open in 2018.
+This $60 million facility is opened in 2018.

 New York State Gov. Andrew Cuomo provided funding for the $60 million school in the state budget as part of a NYSUNY 2020 initiative.